LinnHtetAung87/old-phone-project/README.md

 * Processes input until a '#' character is encountered.

 Project Structure
-OldPhonePad/
-├── OldPhonePad.sln
-├── OldPhonePad/
+OldPhoneProject/
-│   ├── Program.cs
+├── bin
-│   └── OldPhonePad.csproj
-├── OldPhonePad.Tests/
+├── obj
-│   ├── TestCases.cs
+├── OldPhoneProject.csproj
-│   └── OldPhonePad.Tests.csproj
+│── Program.cs
 └── README.md

 ## How to Build and Run